phoenix125/AtlasServerUpdateUtility/readme.txt

 - Announce server updates and/or restarts in game, on Discord and Twitch.
 - KeepServerAlive: Detects server crashes (checks for AtlasGame.exe and telnet response) and will restart the server.
 - User-defined scheduled reboots.
-- Remote restart (via web browser).
+- Remote restart via web browser, including your phone.
+- Send RCON commands via web browser, including from your phone.
 - Run multiple instances of AtlasServerUpdateUtility to manage multiple servers.
 - Clean shutdown of your server(s).
 More detailed features: